 From divey Rockridge Improvement Club to the Vietnamese restaurant and lounge Holy Basil, there are a multitude of drink styles available in Rockridge.
 A16 is a staple in the Rockridge neighborhood and it is well known for its martinis, and Enoteca Molinari provides a curated selection of Italian wines by the glass.
 Redfield Cider Bar & Bottle Shop offers a wide selection of apple-based tipples, while the Golden Squirrel Pub has a libation for every taste.
 If you’re a whiskey fan, don’t miss the 400-bottle menu at Beer Baron!

-Rockridge has long been a dining destination.
+Restaurants in Rockridge have always been the highlight of this neighborhood.
 From famed vegan restaurant Millennium and new favorite ACRE Kitchen, to Zachary’s Chicago Pizza, Rockridge has eateries to suit a special occasion or a low-effort evening.
 Other highlights include minimalist sushi outpost Uzen, creative Ramen Shop, and comfortably elegant Wood Tavern.

 Pizza at ACRE Kitchen